 Item Description Parameters Parameters for the container or the service that run inside.
 Container Name Name of the container, if left blank, random name will be given.
 Restart Policy Specify a restart policy for how a container should or should not be restarted on exit.
-Options are: • no - Do not automatically restart the container when it exits.
-This is the default. • on-failure - Restart only if the container exits with a non-zero exit status.
-Optionally, limit the number of restart retries the Docker daemon attempts. • unless-stopped - Always restart the container re- gardless of the exit status.
+Options are: no - Do not automatically restart the container when it exits.
+This is the default. on-failure - Restart only if the container exits with a non-zero exit status.
+Optionally, limit the number of restart retries the Docker daemon attempts. unless-stopped - Always restart the container regardless of the exit status.
 When you specify always, the Docker daemon will try to restart the container indefinitely.
-The container will also always start on daemon startup, regardless of the current state of the container. • always - Always restart the container regardless of the exit status, including on daemon startup, except if the container was put into a stopped state before the Docker daemon was stopped.
+The container will also always start on dae- mon startup, regardless of the current state of the container. always - Always restart the container regardless of the exit status, including on daemon startup, except if the container was put into a stopped state before the Docker daemon was stopped.
+Exposed Port Type Map or bind ports where the container should run od listen.
+Contain most important, its sufficient to specify only where the container shif its the same on routers it does not need to be specified, if you wother, just fill it in.
+If you want to specify to not listening everywhere on some interface, fill the address of the interface where it should listen.